duke-libraries/tripod3/README.md

 12. In your browser check to see that Hydra/Blacklight ([http://127.0.0.1:3000](http://127.0.0.1:3000)) and Solr ([http://127.0.0.1:8983/solr/](http://127.0.0.1:8983/solr/)) are running.

-If nothing's happening on the ports you're expecting check to make sure Vagrant hasn't changed the ports because of a collision.
+If nothing's happening on the ports above check to make sure Vagrant hasn't switched things to avoid a collision.
 Check the output from Vagrant up.
 For example:

     ```
-    ==> default: Fixed port collision for 3000 => 3000.
+    default: Fixed port collision for 3000 => 3000.
 Now on port 2200.
-    ==> default: Fixed port collision for 8983 => 8983.
+    default: Fixed port collision for 8983 => 8983.
 Now on port 2201.
     ```

 For more information about using Vagrant see the [Getting Started](https://docs.vagrantup.com/v2/getting-started/) documentation, particularly the sections on [Teardown](https://docs.vagrantup.com/v2/getting-started/teardown.html) and [Rebuild](https://docs.vagrantup.com/v2/getting-started/rebuild.html).